 I previously reported that new entry requirements for travel to Europe will take effect in 2025 and apply to most travelers— including American and Canadian citizens— who previously were visa-exempt.
 Visitors to these 30+ European countries will need a travel authorization from the European Travel Information and Authorisation System, or ETIAS, at a cost per person of about $7.70.

 The United Kingdom (UK)— consisting of England, Scotland, Wales, and Northern Ireland— is no longer part of the European Union and is not covered by ETIAS.
 Instead, the UK in 2024 launched its own Electronic Travel Authorisation (ETA) system.
 It’s already in place for some nationalities and will be expanded in phases to include nearly all visitors.
 The cost per traveler is about $12.75.
-For more details about the program— including the implementation schedule and how to apply for an ETA— click here
+For more details about the program— including the implementation schedule and how to apply for an ETA— click here.

-United States
+United States – High Hotel Taxes

 When I first blogged about ETIAS and its $7.70 price tag, some Americans reacted negatively to the news on my Facebook page.
 Most of them didn’t realize the United States already charges foreign visitors a steeper fee to visit here.